ibio-project/FluctuationTest_GLang_Rports/README.md

 ## generateLD
 Input: m, and max.
-Output: The Luria-Delbrück distribution from 0 to max with parameter m.
+Output: The Luria-Delbruck distribution from 0 to max with parameter m.
 Command: generateLD(m, max)

 ## generatePO
 Input: lambda, and max.